 Another difference between the two lines is that while the 1.0s brew different cup sizes from one size of K-Cups, the 2.0s brew the coffee from K-Cups made for different cup sizes; keep this in mind when buying a K-Cup gift basket!

 Even though the 2.0s score a point more than the 1.0s when it comes to this, the 1.0s have this one advantage that the 2.0s don’t: they work with a lot of third-party pods.
 As you can notice, the ‘debate’ here is whether you like to use third-party pods and K-Cups or you prefer using only K-Cups with many different coffee blends inside.

 Speaking about the pods, the 1.0s are known to work with reusable coffee pods.
 This was not an option with the 2.0s until the public raised its voice making Keurig to start selling their reusable My K-Cup solving a bitter problem for a lot of customers in the world.

-One of the most important difference between the two Keurig lines has to do with the features of the coffee makers.
+One of the most important differences between the two Keurig lines has to do with the features of the coffee makers.
 Features like water temperature and coffee strength control, black and white or color displays, and specialty beverages are all part of the design of 2.0 line Keurigs.
-These Keurigs are even able to change the brew parameters in accordance to the blend of coffee in the K-Cup.
-That means that this coffee makers can brew different blends at a different temperature and with a different water volume to make you better coffee.
+These Keurigs are even able to change the brew parameters in accordance with the blend of coffee in the K-Cup.
+That means that these coffee makers can brew different blends at a different temperature and with a different water volume to make you better coffee.

 Which one should you go with?

-This depends on what you need, ultimately.
+This depends on what you need, ultimately, and our best Keurig coffee maker list might help you decide.
 We think that more personalization of coffee drinks doesn’t hurt, but we also understand why some would go for the simpler option.
 However, even though we do understand the two viewpoints, the Keurig 2.0 coffee makers are clear winners for us.